Vodňany: History

 Vodňany was originally a Slavic settlement, gradually transformed into a market town.
-Its typical colonization ground plan with a regular network of streets and a large regular square testifies to its origin during the reign of King Ottokar II.
-The first written mention of Vodňany is from 1336, when it was promoted to a town by King John of Bohemia.
+Its typical colonisation ground plan with a regular network of streets and a large regular square testifies to its origin to the reign of King Ottokar II in the second half of the 13th century.
+The first written mention of Vodňany is from 1327.
+In 1336, it was promoted to a town by King John of Bohemia.
 In 1400, Vodňany was referred to as a royal town.

 For centuries, the town profited from the old trade route and the collection of customs duties.
 Originally, the mining of precious metals was also planned, but it was never fully developed, and the town's orientation towards pond farming became much more profitable.
-Since the second half of the 15th century, the town established ponds, which are still a characteristic feature of the landscape.
+Since the second half of the 15th century, the town established fishponds, which are still a characteristic feature of the landscape.

 Economy

 The largest employer in the town and the region, and the largest processor of poultry meat and the only processor of duck meat in the Czech Republic, is Vodňanská drůbež company, part of the Agrofert holding.

 The pond farming tradition continues to this day.
 A common carp bred in this town called "Omega3kapr" is healthier thanks to special feed and breeding conditions and is a registered trademark.